Ixcatl/fables_novasophonia/docs/catalog/paths.rst

 | When the Alchemist makes a thrown or natural ranged weapon attack that will not directly impact a living target or affect an occupied square, the attack is unaffected by Stamina tax, and does not increase it.
 The Alchemist may also pair thrown flasks with any weapon.
 |
 | **Chemical Warfare**
-| The Alchemist gains access to a Stash pool, which increases by 1, and learns three flask recipes of common or uncommon rarity.
+| The Alchemist learns three flask blueprints of common or uncommon rarity.

 Rank 2
 ~~~~~~